 Origins of the Isotonix Lawsuit

 Market America launched Isotonix supplements as a premium nutritional support system.
-The brand promoted its isotonic delivery method as a superior absorption mechanism.
-Marketing materials suggested that the nutrients enter the bloodstream faster than traditional supplements.
+The brand promoted its isotonic delivery method as a superior mechanism for absorption.
+Marketing materials suggested that the nutrients enter the bloodstream more quickly than with traditional supplements.

 Legal disputes arose when competitors and consumers began challenging these claims.
 Several lawsuits alleged that Market America engaged in: